-As early as October, traditional sweets such as turron, an almond and honey confection, and marzipan appear in supermarkets.
+As early as October, traditional sweets such as marzipan and turrón, an almond and honey confection, appear in supermarkets.
 But the real events start in December.

-The weather in Spain is chilly but December is a festive time to visit Spain.
+The weather in Spain is chillier than you might expect, but December is a festive time to visit Spain.

-- December 8 - Inmaculada is the religious celebration that signals the beginning of the Christmas season.
-The name refers to the Immaculate Conception of the Virgin Mary and is a celebration most popular in Seville.
+- December 8: Inmaculada is the religious celebration that signals the beginning of the Christmas season.
+The name refers to the Immaculate Conception of the Virgin Mary and is an especially popular celebration in Seville.
 Inmaculada is the Patron Saint of Seville, where musical groups from the university, known as tunas, gather around the statue of the Virgin Immaculada in the Plaza del Triunfo (behind the cathedral) in traditional dress and sing songs.
 On the morning of December 8, children dance the Danza de los Seises (Dance of the Sixes), a custom originating in the 16th century, in the square.

-- December 13 - El Dia de Santa Lucia, patron saint of the blind, is celebrated.
+- December 13: El Dia de Santa Lucia, patron saint of the blind, is celebrated.
 Traditionally the blind would sing Christmas carols in the streets although this is less common now.
-In the village of Zújar near Granada, bonfires are lighted to celebrate the event.
-The Santa Lucia festival is actually a major Scandinavian festival and so where there is a high concentration of Scandinavians, such as in Las Palmas in Majorca and on the Canary Islands, there are often several days of festivities focusing on Santa Lucia.
+In the village of Zújar near Granada, bonfires are lit to celebrate the event.
+The Santa Lucia festival is actually a major Scandinavian festival, so where there is a high concentration of Scandinavian expats, such as on Majorca and the Canary Islands, there are often several days of festivities focusing on Santa Lucia.

-- December 22 - The Christmas Lottery takes place.
-"El Gordo" (the fat one) is the biggest lottery in the world and one of the oldest, having started in 1812.
+- December 22: The Christmas Lottery takes place.
+"El Gordo" ("the fat one") is the biggest lottery in the world as well as one of the oldest, having started in 1812.
 All of Spain stops for the big draw on December 22 and the lottery, which tends to be played by groups as the price of tickets is so high, has turned around the fortunes of whole villages.

 Where to Go in Spain for Christmas

-You can take in winter sports or head for the coast.
-Christmas and New Year's will be celebrated throughout Spain, often in a different way in each region.
+When visiting Spain in the winter, you can take in seasonal sports or head for the coast.
+Christmas and New Year's will be celebrated throughout the country, often in a different way in each region.

 - For a warmer holiday, you can plan a trip to the coast.
-The south coast of Spain will be the warmest at Christmas, but don't expect beach weather.
-The Costa del Sol, the Canary Islands, and Malaga are the best places for winter sun in Spain.
+The southern coast of Spain will be the warmest at Christmas, but don't expect beach weather.
+The Costa del Sol and the Canary Islands are the best places for winter sun in Spain.

 - Winter sports and Christmas go together.
 A white Christmas is not likely in Spain's cities.
 The most likely place for a white Christmas would be at a ski resort, particularly in the Pyrenees.
 Spain's coldest cities are Burgos and Leon, with Cuenca close behind although they often do not have snow.